jake-knerr/chess/README.md

 </div>
 ```

-#### Breaking up the styles of a document into components is an excellent way to reduce styling complexity and encourage style reuse.
+#### Breaking up a document into components is an excellent way to reduce styling complexity and encourage style reuse.

 ```html
 <!-- component - form-container -->